Amber-Robeck/matchOmatic/README.md

   ## Installation

-This project is deployed on [GitHub Pages](https://amber-robeck.github.io/matchOmatic/ "GitHub Pages").
+This project is deployed on [GitHub Pages](https://amber-robeck.github.io/matchOmatic/ "GitHub Pages") and does not need to be installed.

   ---